Skip to Content

 The dock at The Butchart Gardens is intended for dinghy docking.
 All dinghies must depart the dock by closing time.

-The Butchart Gardens recently updated their website with handy itineraries for guests who want to explore Butchart Gardens at their own pace:
+On the Butchart Gardens website, you’ll find handy itineraries for guests who want to explore Butchart Gardens at their own pace:

-One of the things my husband and I totally regretted not doing was a boat tour.
+One of the things my husband and I totally regretted not doing was a boat tour from Butchart Cove.

 From the boat, you can see charming boats, massive homes, seals, eagles, herons and more.

-You cannot purchase tickets ahead of time and they are on a first come first serve basis.
+You can’t purchase tickets ahead of time and they’re on a first come first serve basis.

-Leave time to enjoy afternoon tea at at the original Butchart family home.
-From your seat, you may be able to see Jennie Butchart’s private garden, the Italian Garden and Tod Inlet.
+Leave time to enjoy high tea at The Dining Room, which was part of the original Butchart family home.
+From your seat, you may be able to see Jennie Butchart’s private garden, the Italian Garden, and Tod Inlet.

 Enjoy afternoon tea at Butchart Gardens on a weekend getaway to Victoria, BC #butchartgardenstea #victoriatea #afternoontea #victoriabc

-It’s easy to spend an whole day at The Butchart Gardens in Victoria, BC
+It’s easy to spend a whole day at The Butchart Gardens in Victoria, BC

 Sine 1977, The Butchart Gardens firework show has delighted guests of all ages.
-The firework show occurs every Saturday through July and August and it’s included in the price of your admission ticket.
+It’s held every Saturday from the beginning of July to the beginning of September.

-These dates can be crowded, so it’s best to arrive early as their parking lots fill up quickly.
-If you can’t get there early, plan to take the bus, taxi or limo to avoid being turned away.
+Also, their parking lots fill up quickly.
+If you can’t get there early, plan to take the bus or a car service to avoid being turned away.

 You can also purchase a blanket at The Gardens and borrow one of their umbrellas.

-However, if you’d like private seating, you can upgrade to get expedited entry to The Gardens, reserved parking and reserved seating in their private viewing area.
+If you prefer private seating, you can upgrade to get expedited entry to The Gardens.
+This includes reserved parking and reserved seating in their private viewing area.

-Christmastime can be a magical time because The Butchart Gardens has many holiday offerings.
+The holidays can be a magical time at the Butchart Gardens with many holiday offerings!
 Here are some of the fun things your family can enjoy during Christmas at The Butchart Gardens:

 See The Gardens lit up with colorful light displays.
-There’s even scenes from The Twelve Days of Christmas!
+There are even scenes from The Twelve Days of Christmas!
 Make it a game to see if you can spot each of the scenes as you sing along.

 Ice Skating

-So, skating on a 5,000-square-foot outdoor rink under strings of twinkling lights may be the most magical Christmas activity in Victoria, BC!
-It’s available every day of the Christmas season and skate rentals are only $3 CAD + tax.
+Skating on a 5,000-square-foot outdoor rink under strings of twinkling lights may be the most magical Christmas activity in Victoria, BC!
+It’s available every day of the holiday season and they offer affordable skate rentals.

 Christmas Caroling